 - Greek HTML at Perseus/Tufts

-- German HTML (Multi-page, indexed) at Projekt Gutenberg DE (Translated by Johann Heinrich Voß)
+- German HTML (Multi-page, not indexed) at Projekt Gutenberg DE (Translated by Johann Heinrich Voß)

 - Swedish Multi-Format (HTML, EPUB, Kindle, Text) at Project Gutenberg (Translated by Axel Gabriel Sjöström)